 His research interests lie in the fields of polymeric materials, electronic packaging and interconnect, interfacial adhesions, nano-functional material syntheses and characterizations. nano-composites such as well-aligned carbon nanotubes, grahenes, lead-free alloys, flip chip underfill, ultra high k capacitor composites and novel lotus effect coating materials.

-He holds over 50 U.S. patents, numerous international patents, has published over 1000 technical papers, 10 books and a member of the National Academy of Engineering of the USA since 2000, and a foreign academician of the Chinese Academy of Engineering 2013.
+He holds over 65 U.S. patents, numerous international patents, has published over 1000 technical papers, 12 books and a member of the National Academy of Engineering of the USA since 2000, and a foreign academician of the Chinese Academy of Engineering 2013.